fellabloke/tiktok-rss-flat/README.md

 ![TikTok RSS Logo](https://tiktokrss.conoroneill.com/favicon-32x32.png)
-# TikTok RSS Using GitHub Actions
+# TikTok RSS for Users and Hashtags Using GitHub Actions

-Generate usable RSS feeds from TikTok using GitHub Actions and GitHub Pages.
+Generate usable RSS feeds from TikTok users and hashtags using GitHub Actions and GitHub Pages.

 **NOTE March 2024: This seems to work again due to improvements in the original TikTok library.
 It requires an on-the-fly patch to that underlying TikTok library, which is hopefully only temporary**